 Wave Your Appreciation for Volunteers

-You are invited to put your hand up and thank the millions of volunteers around Australia with a special smile.
-The Wave Your Appreciation campaign is back to recognise the great work volunteers do each and every day.
+Australians were again invited to put their hand up and thank the millions of volunteers around Australia with a special smile.
+View the NVW2021 Wave Your Appreciation for Volunteers gallery here.

 National Volunteer Week 2021 resources are now available to download including logos, certificates, posters, social media tiles, invitations, and email signature banners.
 Be sure to check this page regularly as we add more resources to celebrate National Volunteer Week.
 Subscribe to our mailing list to receive the latest updates.